yamitc/nextjsbasicapp/solution.md

 ---

+## 📌 Prerequisites

+Before running the pipeline, ensure you have:
+- An Azure subscription
+- Azure CLI installed or access to Azure Cloud Shell
+- A GitHub repository with the necessary secrets configured

+To securely deploy to Azure from GitHub Actions, the following secrets are configured in the repository under
+**Settings → Secrets and variables → Actions**:

+- **`AZURE_CREDENTIALS`**
+  A JSON object containing credentials for a service principal with access to Azure subscription.
+  Used by the `azure/login@v1` action to authenticate to Azure.
+  It includes:
+  - `clientId`
+  - `clientSecret`
+  - `subscriptionId`
+  - `tenantId`

+- **`ACR_USERNAME`**
+  The username for Azure Container Registry (ACR).
+  This is typically the name of ACR instance (e.g., `nextjsbasicapp`).

+- **`ACR_PASSWORD`**
+  The password (secret) for the ACR.

 ## 🚀 CI/CD Pipeline Overview

-Our pipeline (`Deploy to AKS`) is triggered on each push to the `main` branch or manually via GitHub UI.
+The pipeline (`Deploy to AKS`) is triggered on each push to the `main` branch or manually via GitHub UI.
 It includes the following steps:

 ### ✅ Steps Explained